What Is Normal Aging? Signs & Changes

 • Staying socially active

-How does sleep change with normal ageing?
+How does sleep change with normal aging?

 Sleeping patterns change with age.
 Older people may: